-3.9.19 For further information please contact the Council's Schools Capital and Organisation Team.
+3.11.17 For further information please contact the Council's Schools Capital and Organisation Team.

-3.10 Other Site Specific Measures
+3.12 Other Site Specific Measures

-- 3.10.1 Other site specific measures may be necessary and planning obligations including the following areas may also be sought.
+- 3.12.1 Other site specific measures may be necessary and planning obligations including the following areas may also be sought.
 Requirements will be assessed on a case by case basis.
-It is recommended that applicants and developers engage with the Council at an early stage to determine if their specific proposal will result in a requirement for obligations such as; - Sustainability - Waste and Recycling - Public Realm including funding of Legible Signage - Drainage and flood risk mitigation measures - Ecological measures where a development has an adverse impact on local habitats and ecology, or the provision of alternative habitats to compensate for any loss - Improvements to and the mitigation of adverse impacts on the historic environment
+It is recommended that applicants and developers engage with the Council at an early stage to determine if their specific proposal will result in a requirement for obligations such as; - Health Facilities - Community Facilities including libraries - Sustainability - Waste and Recycling - Public Realm including funding of Legible Signage - Drainage and flood risk mitigation measures - Improvements to and the mitigation of adverse impacts on the historic environment

-3.10.2 The justification for requiring obligations in respect of site-specific measures is set out in Policy CP 13 of the Council's Core Strategy.
+3.12.2 The justification for requiring obligations in respect of site-specific measures is set out in Policy CP 13 of the Council's Core Strategy.

-3.10.3 Site Specific obligations could be required from any development type, irrespective of size, and consequently there is no threshold below which an obligation will not be required.
+3.12.3 Site Specific obligations could be required from any development type, irrespective of size, and consequently there is no threshold below which an obligation will not be required.
 The determining factor is whether the development creates an impact that requires mitigation.